Ksdsk/Bibliotheque/Obsidian/Software Development/Code Integrity/Dependency Injection.md

 This is a key partner to the [[Object-Oriented Design|object-oriented design]], the *Dependency Inversion Principle*.

 This makes testing much more effective, especially combined with [[Debugging#Eliminating dependencies in tests|mocking frameworks]].
+## Dagger
+Dagger is a tool for dependency injection for Java.
+It is currently being maintained by Google, and used across tons and tons of codebases.

+> Dagger allows us to generate code that mimics the code that a user might have hand-written to ensure that dependency inject is as simple, traceable, and performant as it can be.
+[Dagger](https://dagger.dev/dev-guide/)

+Its main building block is Java's `javax.inject.Inject` [[Java Annotations|annotation]].
+### Using Dagger